top of page

 Drip irrigation

-Drip systems consist of an emitter (or drip tube) which perforates the soil surface and delivers water directly to plant roots in small amounts.
-The most common type of drip system uses polyethylene tubing with emitters spaced along its length; however there are also other types available such as gator tubing and micro sprinklers that allow you to customize how much water each plant receives based on its needs.
+Drip systems consist of an emitter (or drip tube) that perforates the soil surface and delivers water directly to plant roots in small amounts.
+The most common type of drip system uses polyethylene tubing with emitters spaced along its length; however, there are also other types available such as gator tubing and micro-sprinklers that allow you to customize how much water each plant receives based on its needs.

 Drip irrigation is the simplest form of water delivery, and it can be used with a timer, a pump, a filter and controller (used to control multiple zones), or even valves and pressure regulators.
 The drip system has many different components that are used together to deliver water directly onto your plants' roots.